Rating of wonders

 - Visual impression.
 This is the impression that is created by the wonder on human eyes and other senses.
 High visual impressions can be created by very ornate buildings, the extreme size of the object, or very unusual sight.

 - Story.
 Wonders often are defined by unusual facts or events.
-These can be important scientific discoveries – e.g. a cave with remnants of another human species but this can be also an unusual story or tradition, e.g. islands where according to local legends live the deceased people.
+These can be important scientific discoveries – e.g. a cave with remnants of another human species but this can be also an unusual story or tradition, e.g. islands where according to local legends live the spirits of deceased people.

 Further below are listed the 10 very best wonders after a thorough analysis of more than 11 500 wonders of Earth!